Medium/phantomjs/README.md

 As such `1.8.0-1` will `1.8.0-2` will both install PhantomJs 1.8 but the latter has newer changes to the installer.

+## Installing multiple binaries when keeping node_modules in project repo

+During runtime, this PhantomJS wrapper points at a binary specific to the platform currently running.
+This helps when storing `node_modules` in your repo as you will likely have to install multiple PhantomJS binaries, unless every machine you use has the same OS.
+If the necessary binary is not currently installed on the machine when this script is run, it will be installed in the `lib/phantom/bin` folder and then run.
+You will then need to commit the `node_modules` folder with the newly-added binary.

 A Note on PhantomJS
 -------------------